Dick Cheney hunting accident: Investigations

 A top Republican close to the White House said to Time magazine, "This is either a cover-up story or an incompetence story."

 Controversial points

 Questions have been raised regarding the shooting, even as Kenedy County Sheriff's Office documents support the official story by Cheney and his party.

 Re-creations of the incident were enacted by George Gongora and John Metz, a photographer and producer respectively for the Corpus Christi Caller-Times.
-Also a hunter re-created it according to the Whidbey News-Times.
-All tests proved that the distance was much closer than the 90 ft claimed.
+The tests proved that the distance was much closer than the 90 ft claimed.
 Local quail hunters have also argued that the range was closer, while others, such as forensic expert Jon Nordby, confirm the plausibility of the official reports.